realxye/realxye.github.io/_posts/2019-09-13-mission-peak-middle-autumn-night.md

 tags: [missionpeak, hiking, middleautumn, moon]
 ---

-Mission Peak might be the best hiking place for people who lives in east or south bay (in Bay Area) --- it is close, not too high and not too low.
+Mission Peak might be the best hiking place for people who live in east or south bay (in Bay Area) --- it is close, not too high and not too low.

-And it is a perfect place to take picture of the moon -- at middle autumn's night.
+And it is a perfect place to take pictures of the moon -- at middle autumn's night.

 I took some nice photos: